GenesysGo/shdw-drive-bug-reports/README.md

-# shdw-drive-bug-reports
+# Shadow Drive Bug Reports
-A place to submit bug reports for shdw drive.
+If you're having issues with the SHDW Drive Shadow Drive Service, please submit your bug report here as a new issue.